What is Highland?

 A Council of Descendant Advisors, made up of individuals whose ancestors were enslaved at Highland, closely collaborates with the site staff.
 The Council contributes to Highland’s direction in public history, provides input on our site interpretation, and speaks about history, race and the legacies of slavery at public engagements on and off campus.

-We collaborate with William & Mary’s Anthropology Department, providing students the chance to participate in archaeological excavations, and with the Lemon Project in contributing to community connections and the scholarship on African Americans and William & Mary.
-Highland’s 535 acres of Piedmont Virginia property also provides abundant research opportunities in a range of fields, including but not limited to geological, biological, environmental, ecological and geospatial possibilities.
+Highland’s 535 acres of Piedmont Virginia property provides abundant research opportunities in a range of fields, including but not limited to geological, biological, environmental, ecological and geospatial possibilities.
 We are always seeking new collaborations.

 Highland is committed to William & Mary’s teaching mission and offers a variety of educational programs for all ages and learning types.
-Most recently, two postdoctoral fellows supported by a $1m grant from the Andrew W. Mellon Foundation are developing courses related to Highland and Lemon Project themes, to be taught in the spring and fall semesters of 2021.
+Most recently, two postdoctoral fellows supported by a $1 million dollar grant from the Andrew W. Mellon Foundation co-instruct courses related to Highland and the Lemon Project.